 “If you’re not aware of what the data says, then it’s easy to put it aside,” Rogers explained of Filene’s research.
 If it’s not in your life experience, it’s easier to turn a blind eye.
 True leaders read the landscape, saddle up and ride that pony—not off into the sunset but into the sunlight.
 Do you have the spurs?

 By Sarah Snell Cooke, publisher/editor-in-chief of CU Times

-Challenges Facing Women in Leadership Positions, Impact of Women in Society
+Challenges Facing Women in Leadership Positions, Engaging the Next Generation of CU Members, Impact of Women in Society